How DNS Works with Twingate

 - all traffic for

-nas.home.intgets handled by the Twingate Network Interface (because it resolves to a CGNAT IP and because the Routing Table tells the OS that all CGNAT IPs need to be handled by the Twingate Network Interface)
+nas.home.intgets handled by the Twingate network interface (because it resolves to a CGNAT IP address and because the routing table tells the OS that all CGNAT IP addresses need to be handled by the Twingate network interface)

 The Twingate Client has now successfully intercepted traffic for